XenitAB/presentations/presentations/education/cloud-and-scalability/labs/azure/02-deployment-iac.md

 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.
 Read more about it here: [Introduction to Terraform](https://www.terraform.io/intro/index.html)

-If you want to have som highlighting in the code, you can use the following VS Code extension: [4ops.terraform](https://marketplace.visualstudio.com/items?itemName=4ops.terraform) (there are others, but this one is small and easy to use)
+If you want to have som highlighting in the code, you can use the following VS Code extension: [HashiCorp Terraform](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) (there are others, but this one is small and easy to use).

 **VARIABLES**